mikecousins/react-pdf-js/README.md

 Usage
 -----

-Install with `npm install react-pdf-js`
+Install with `npm install --save react-pdf-js`

 Use in your app (showing some basic pagination as well):